Alert1 Medical Alert Reviews 2026: Tested by Experts

 Just because the Alert1 audio quality was poor for our testers doesn't mean it will be poor for all users.
 Audio issues can differ based on Wi-Fi or cellular connection, the region-specific coverage of the cellular providers, or interference from a nearby electronic device.
 If Alert1 checks other boxes for your medical alert system needs, it may be worth trying.

 The best way to find out whether Alert1 is right for you is to opt in to the system for a month and try it out yourself.
-There is no fee for cancelling your Alert1 device plans.
+There is no fee for canceling your Alert1 device plans.
 Alert1 expects system tests and makes it a point to let you know they do not charge or raise your rate as a penalty for excessive button presses.
 We encourage you to test your Alert1 frequently to ensure you’re happy with your audio connection and Command Center interactions.

 You’ll also want to consider how much extra weight you’re up for carrying around.
 Alert1’s mobile offering, the LifeBeacon, weighs a somewhat hefty 37 grams.
 For comparison, Alert1’s home necklaces for the EZ Care system are .4 ounces, or roughly 11 grams.
 One of our testers said the necklace “is slightly heavy when paired with the thin lanyard,” reporting that it dug into her neck more than a wider, shoelace-like lanyard would.